-- a.
-You attended a NYS high school for 2 or more years, graduated from a NYS high school, and are applying for an award for undergraduate study at a NYS college within five years of receiving your NYS high school diploma OR - b.
-You attended a NYS high school for 2 or more years, graduated from a NYS high school, and are applying for an award for graduate study at a NYS college within ten years of receiving your NYS high school diploma OR - c.
+a.
+You attended a NYS high school for 2 or more years, graduated from a NYS high school, and are applying for an award for undergraduate study at a NYS college within five years of receiving your NYS high school diploma OR b.
 You received a NYS high school equivalency diploma, and are applying for an award for undergraduate study at a NYS college within five years of receiving your NYS high school equivalency diploma

-Students meeting the NYS Dream Act eligibility criteria can apply for TAP by accessing the Dream Act Application online at: https://nysdream.applyists.net/Account/LogOn?ReturnUrl=%2f.
+Students meeting the NYS Dream Act eligibility criteria can apply for TAP by accessing the Dream Act Application online at https://nysdream.applyists.net/Account/LogOn?ReturnUrl=%2f.

-The application is simple and straightforward, and all information provided will be used only for determining eligibility for and administering awards.
+The application is simple and straightforward, and all information provided will be used only for determining eligibility and administering awards.
 Applicants without lawful immigration status will not be asked for their home address and will not have to upload financial records.

 Once you have submitted an application, it is your responsibility to monitor the status of your application and to make sure your application is complete.
 You will be able to monitor the status of your application online after submitting your application and uploading any required documentation.
-You will be notified by email when a determination has been made regarding your eligibility, at which point you will be required to accept the award.
+You will be notified by email when a determination has been made regarding your eligibility, at which point you will accept the award.